EinMix: universal toolkit for advanced MLP architectures¶

 Mixing in subgrids¶

-Well, you can again densely connect all the tokens, but all-to-all connection is too expensive.
+Well, you can again densely connect all the tokens, but all-to-all connection can be too expensive.

 Here is EinMix-way: split the image into subgrids (each subgrid has steps h